FallingColors/hexdummy/README.md

    - [Git](https://github.com/git-guides/install-git)
    - [uv](https://docs.astral.sh/uv/getting-started/installation/)
    - Any IDE with Java and Kotlin support (recommended: [IntelliJ IDEA Community Edition](https://www.jetbrains.com/idea/download/?section=windows))
 2. Create, clone, and enter a **new** GitHub repo.
+You don't need to use any other project templates (e.g. IntelliJ's Minecraft mod template) with HexDummy.
 > [!CAUTION]
 > **Do not** fork/clone/copy this repo directly.
-3. From the repo root, run this command to copy the template, then follow the prompts to set it up:
+1. From the repo root, run this command to copy the template, then follow the prompts to set it up:
    ```sh
    uvx copier copy gh:FallingColors/hexdummy .
    ```
-4. Set up your Python environment and lockfile:
+2. Set up your Python environment and lockfile:
    ```sh
    uv sync